iossifovlab/mini-pheno/README.md

 - Two instruments files with a total of five measures
 - Pedigree with three quad families
 - Two measure description files (one has alternative data for demonstration purposes)
+- A GPF instance directory with a configuration file

 Additionally, there is a full copy of the data in an example input dir (`example_input_dir`).
 This copy is used to demonstrate the `input_dir` field in import configurations.

 ## Import configs provided